Brauer groups of 1-motives: Introduction

 We proceed in the following way:

-\textbf{Sheaf theory over stacks}\\ Let $\bS$ be a site.
-Let $\cX$ be a stack in groupoids over $\bS$ which is not necessarily algebraic.
-In Section \ref{recall} we associate to $\cX$ the site $\bS(\cX)$, which allows us to introduce the notion of sheaf and gerbe on a stack.
+Let $\bS$ be a site.
+In Section \ref{recall} we associate to a stack in groupoids $\cX$ over $\bS$ the site $\bS(\cX)$, which allows us to study the notion of sheaf and gerbe on a stack.

-\textbf{Gerbes over stacks}\\ In \cite[Chp IV]{Giraud} Giraud defined and studied $F$-gerbes with $F$ an abelian sheaf on a site $\bS$.
-Endowed with the contracted product, $F$-gerbes build a Picard 2-stack that we denote $\bGerbe_{\bS} (F)$.
-We start Section \ref{bands} associating to the Picard 2-stack $\bGerbe_{\bS} (F)$ its classifying groups $\bGerbe^i_{\bS}(F)$ for $i=2,1,0$, which are abelian groups.
-In particular $\bGerbe^2_{\bS}(F)$ is the abelian group of $F$-equivalence classes of $F$-gerbes.
-Our first main result, Theorem \ref{thm:H^2-general}, furnishes the following homological interpretation of $F$-gerbes : the Picard 2-stack $\bGerbe_{\bS} (F)$ of $F$-gerbes is equivalent (as Picard 2-stack) to the Picard 2-stack associated to the complex $\tau_{\leq 0}{\mathrm{R}}\Gamma(\bS,F[2])$, where $F[2]=[F \to 0 \to 0]$ with $F$ in degree -2 and $\tau_{\leq 0}$ is the good truncation in degree 0:
+In Section \ref{bands} we prove the following homological interpretation of $F$-gerbes, with $F$ an abelian sheaf on a site $\bS$: the Picard 2-stack $\bGerbe_{\bS} (F)$ of $F$-gerbes is equivalent (as Picard 2-stack) to the Picard 2-stack associated to the complex $F[2]$, where $F[2]=[F \to 0 \to 0]$ with $F$ in degree -2:

-In particular, for $i=2,1,0,$ we have an isomorphism of abelian groups between the $i$-th classifying group $ \bGerbe^i_{\bS}(F)$ and the cohomological group $\HH^i(\bS,F).$ The link between Picard 2-stacks and length 3 complexes of abelian sheaves is done in \cite[Cor 6.5]{Tatar}.
-The equivalence of Picard 2-stacks (\ref{eq:homointergerbes}) contains the following classical result: elements of $ \bGerbe^2_{\bS}(F)$, which are $F$-equivalence classes of $F$-gerbes, are parametrized by cohomological classes of $\HH^2(\bS,F)$.
-Always in Section \ref{bands}, applying \cite[Chp IV]{Giraud} to the site $\bS(\cX)$ associated to a stack $\cX$, we obtain the Picard 2-stack $\bGerbe_{\bS} (\cF)$ of $\cF$-gerbes on $\cX$, with $\cF$ an abelian sheaf on the site $\bS(\cX)$.
-We then associate to any short exact sequence $0 \to \cX \stackrel{\I}{\rightarrow} \cY \stackrel{\Pi}{\rightarrow} \cZ \to 0$ of Picard stacks a long exact sequence involving the classifying groups $ \bGerbe^i_{\bS}$ of the Picard 2-stacks of $\GG_m$-gerbes on $\cX, \cY$ and $\cZ$ (Proposition \ref{prop:GerbesT-G-A}).
+(Theorem \ref{thm:H^2-general}).
+In particular, for $i=2,1,0,$ we have an isomorphism of abelian groups between the $i$-th classifying group $ \bGerbe^i_{\bS}(F)$ and the cohomological group $\HH^i(\bS,F).$ The equivalence of Picard 2-stacks (\ref{eq:homointergerbes}) contains the following classical result: elements of $ \bGerbe^2_{\bS}(F)$, which are $F$-equivalence classes of $F$-gerbes, are parametrized by cohomological classes of $\HH^2(\bS,F)$.
+Always in Section \ref{bands}, applying \cite[Chp IV]{Giraud} to the site $\bS(\cX)$ associated to a stack $\cX$, we obtain the Picard 2-stack $\bGerbe_{\bS(\cX)} (\cF)$ of $\cF$-gerbes on $\cX$, with $\cF$ an abelian sheaf on the site $\bS(\cX)$.
 We finish Section \ref{bands} proving the effectiveness of the 2-descent of $\GG_m$-gerbes with respect to a faithfully flat morphism of schemes which is quasi-compact or locally of finite presentation (Theorem \ref{thm:DescentGerbesOverSchemes}).